freddiehaddad/UnitFramesImproved/README.md

   - Interrupt-able indicators (shield icon when not interruptible)
   - Spell names and cast times
   - Smooth progress animations
-- **Debuff Tracking** - Priority-based debuff display
+- **Debuff Tracking** - Slim, player-focused aura rows
-  - Your debuffs shown first
+  - Target and focus frames show buffs plus only your (player/pet/vehicle) debuffs
-  - Color-coded borders by debuff type (poison, disease, curse, magic)
+  - Debuff row slides up when no buffs are active to avoid awkward gaps
-  - Stack counts and cooldown spirals (OmniCC compatible)
+  - Color-coded borders by debuff type with stack counts and OmniCC-friendly cooldown spirals

 ### 🖱️ Right-Click Menus